C4ptainCrunch/thesis/source/index.rst

 First, Retrograde Analysis identifies all final positions in which the game value is known.
 By making reverse moves from these final positions the game value of some non-final positions can be deduced.
 And by making reverse moves from these newly computed non-final positions, the game value of other non-final positions can be deduced.
 This can continue either by running of available memory or by having enumerated all the legal positions in the game.

-Ströhlein is the first researcher who came up with the idea to create endgame databases and applied his idea to chess :cite:`endgame1970`.
+Ströhlein is the first researcher who came up with the idea to create endgame databases and applied his idea to Chess :cite:`endgame1970`.
 The first endgame database for Awale has been created by :cite:`allis1995` and was followed by many others, while the quest was ended by :cite:`romein2003solving` publishing a database for all legal positions.

 The above-mentioned results for Kalah and Awale both use an almost brute-force method to solve the game and use a database of all possible states.
-The database used by :cite:`romein2003solving` has 204 billion entries and weighs 178GiB.
+The database used by :cite:`romein2003solving` for the 48 stone positions alone has 204 billion entries and weighs 178GiB.
 Such a huge database is of course not practical and we thus think there is still room for improvement if we can create an agent with a policy that does not need an exhaustive database, even if the agent is not capable of a perfect play.